gdaow/marshpy/README.md

 #### StringField

 StringField loads a string from YAML.
-The field constructor accept a 'pattern' parameter, that is meant to be a regular expression of deserialized values should match.
+The field constructor accept a 'pattern' parameter, that is meant to be a regular expression that deserialized values should match.
 If pattern is defined and the deserialized values doesn't match it, a ValidationError will be raised or the [error handler](#error-handler) you defined will be called with ErrorCode.VALIDATION_ERROR as the error_code